|

 implanted into a microbe, subjecting the germ to doses of ultraviolet irradiation so as to

-- Paul Davies (a respected professor for SETI at the Australian Centre for Astrobiology
+cause mutations in the text itself as the microbe reproduces and multiplies.
+Paul Davies (a respected professor for SETI at the Australian Centre for Astrobiology

 in Sydney) has even gone so far as to propose an extravagant speculation, arguing that, if